i5K-KINBRE-script-share/RNA-Seq-annotation-and-comparison/KSU_bioinfo_lab/RNA-SeqAlign2Ref/RNA-SeqAlign2RefMANUAL.md

 1) converts illumina headers if the "-c" parameter is used

 2) cleans raw reads using Prinseq http://prinseq.sourceforge.net/manual.html.
-       Prinseq parameters can be customized by editing line 130.
-Prinseq parameters in
+       Prinseq parameters can be customized by editing ~/RNA-Seq-annotation-and-comparison/KSU_bioinfo_lab/RNA-SeqAlign2Ref/Prinseq_template.txt.
+For details on how to relaxe cleaning stringency see http://prinseq.sourceforge.net/Preprocessing_454_SFF_chart.pdf.

-       detail:
+Prinseq parameters in detail:

         -min_len 40
         -min_qual_mean 25